ericmasiello/intro-to-flow-presentation/slides.md

 }
 ```
 Note:
-* No need to strip annotations with babel
+- No need to strip annotations with babel
-* its taken care of for you
+- Its taken care of for you

 ---